JSB-Vienna/ZCA_TOOLBOX/README.md

         * _ZCX_CA_PARAM_ for any kind of exception that does not fit into the range of the two classes before. ***This is the class you should inherit from in nearly all cases.***

 * ***Hint to the creation of a class to this model***
   * Since I like very much to use code templates, all my exception classes have a constant with the name and the value of its own class name, e.g. C_ZCX_CA_PARAM TYPE seoclsname VALUE 'ZCX_CA_PARAM'.
 Like a lot of my classes, they follow the Hungarian notation, and so do the constants.
 If you follow the Hungarian notation, too, take care that the name of a new exception class has only 27 (= CV_) or 28 (= C_) characters.
 These constants are used in my code template '*creexc' to implement the method _CREATE_EXCEPTION_ of either the class _ZCA_CA_ERROR or _ZCX_CA_INTERN_, e.g. behind a return code comparison or CATCH statement.
+You can find more details on [code templates in SAP here](https://github.com/JSB-Vienna/code_templates.git).

 ## Required packages
 This package is the requirement for any ZCA_TBX_*-package.